-maximum number of sub-signatures in any class default: 10
+maxsig Maximum number of sub-signatures in any class Default: 10

-The spectral signatures which are produced by this program are "mixed" signatures (see NOTES).
-Each signature contains one or more subsignatures (represeting subclasses).
-The algorithm in this program starts with a maximum number of subclasses and reduces this number to a minimal number of subclasses which are spectrally distinct.
+The spectral signatures that are produced by this program are "mixed" signatures (see NOTES).
+Each signature contains one or more subsignatures (representing subclasses).
+The algorithm in this program starts with a maximum number of subclasses and reduces this number to a minimal number of subclasses that are spectrally distinct.
 The user has the option to set this starting value with this option.